History of the Holy Land

 Presumably, many of the defeated Hyksos were enslaved in large numbers in Egypt, until they migrated to Palestine with Moses about a hundred years later (c.
 1450).
 Archaeological and written records confirm that Palestine remained under the hegemony of Egypt until the thirteenth century B.C, after which it largely remained a cluster of poorly-connected urban and nomadic settlements with no central authority.

-The history of the Holy Land, as presented in the Bible, actually begins around 2,000 B.C. with Abraham.
-An immigrant, Abraham was ordered to settle in northern Palestine by God, Who promised that the land will be inherited by his progeny.
+Many people refer to Abraham in the Bible as the history of Abraham however the story of Abraham goes further than just the bible.
+His story actually begins around 2,000 B.C.
+An immigrant, Abraham was ordered to settle in northern Palestine by God, Who promised his progeny would inherit the promised land.

 By this time, Abraham had developed considerable political influence in his area of Mamre, from where he assembled an army and liberated Lot in the Battle of Siddim.